 Q2: How and when do we get the FSA ID?

 A2: The FSA ID is the username and password you will need to electronically sign the FAFSA.
-You can obtain one at studentaid.gov/fsa-id, and you can do so anytime, even before the FAFSA becomes available on October 1st.
+You can obtain one at studentaid.gov/fsa-id, and you can do so anytime, even before the FAFSA becomes available.
 We recommend that you go ahead and get your FSA ID as soon as possible, so you're ready when you sit down to complete the FAFSA.
 Both the student and one parent will need an FSA ID.

 Q3: Who requires the CSS Profile?